LetsBeExplorers/Computational-Linear-Algebra/Program3/README.md

         first two on each line fill matrix A throw away the last value on each row

-    method called solveForEigenValues: solves for the eigenvalues and returns a boolean indicating if they are real or not setup variables for the eigenvalues we are solving for setup matrix a values
+    method called solveForEigenValues: solves for the eigenvalues and returns a boolean if they are real or not setup variables for the eigenvalues we are solving for setup matrix a values
         first number is row and second number is column